QualiSystems/devguide_source/_posts/2016-07-09-shell-driver-overview.md

 Inventory and app shell drivers behave a bit differently in terms of their lifecycle:

 * **App Shells** - As apps are deployed in the scope of the sandbox, the app shell driver is also instanced for the deployed app in the sandbox.
 Each app deployed in a sandbox will have its own driver instance managed by CloudShell.
-This means that if there are currently twenty active sandboxes and a MySql app has been deployed in each one, twenty shell driver instances will created, one to talk with each app in the sandbox.
+This means that if there are currently twenty active sandboxes and a MySql app has been deployed in each one, twenty shell driver instances will be created, one to talk with each app in the sandbox.

 ![Shell Commands]({{ site.url }}/devguide/assets/app_shell_arch.png)